 Below we outline our current policy work on technology and innovation.

-State of Legal Services 2020 Report and Strategy for the Legal Services Sector
+State of Legal Services 2020 Report

 In November 2020, we published our State of Legal Services 2020 report.
 This gives an in-depth review of the legal services sector following ten years of independent regulation.
 It is informed by data, evidence and conversations with a wide range of individuals and organisations, and research by the LSB and others.
 The report has two volumes – a narrative section and an extensive evidence compendium.

 Pre-pandemic, levels of innovation in the sector have been static despite deregulatory reforms removing restrictions on businesses.
 Culture appears to be a more significant impediment to innovation than regulation.
 The main regulatory barriers to innovation tend to be ‘soft’ ones, like navigating the regulatory system.
 But the sector could overcome these by supporting new entrants with information, sandboxes, innovation funds, strategies and similar initiatives.

 The permissive regulatory framework created by the Legal Services Act 2007 is more conducive to technological innovation than some other jurisdictions, but it does create some difficulties.
 For example, technology developers and overseas-based providers falling outside the scope of regulation, the focus on title-based regulation as opposed to activity-based regulation, the complexity involved in navigating the regulatory framework and the potential for different standards as a result of multiple regulators in the sector.
 These factors could disincentivise innovators from entering the market and create gaps in consumer protection that legal service regulators are unable to mitigate.

 Our report concludes that despite the achievements of the last decade, the legal services market is not working as well as it should be and that the basic legal needs of many citizens are not being met.
 The challenges facing the sector can be condensed into three strategic themes: fairer outcomes, stronger confidence and better services.